DavidKrame/MetadataProject_Begin/readme.md

 If the parameters are not provided, the default is the `TS1.csv` file, a window size of `6`, a lag of `5` (minimum value) and a horizon of `1`.

-## Dependencies and documentation
+## Documentation
-The `requirements.txt` file lists all the dependencies that need to be installed to run this code (`code_principal.py`).
-Also, you can read the guide document here called `Metadata conf for Ens TL for TS forecasting.pdf`
+You can read the guide document here called `Metadata conf for Ens TL for TS forecasting.pdf` for theoricals explanations.